HiLab-git/PyMIC_examples/seg_nll/JSRT/README.md

 ```

 ### GCE Loss
 The configuration file for using GCE loss is `config/unet2d_gce.cfg`.
-The  configuration is the same as that in the baseline except the loss function:
+The  configuration is the same as that in the baseline except for the loss function:

 ```bash
 ...